farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.18 Put HTML in correct place for worlds using the Cypher system (cyphersystem).
+When importing a Hero Lab .por file, store just the HTML if the tool doesn't support full Actor creation.

 0.3.17 Faster handling of import of data of lots of Actors for different game systems.
 Improve PF1 actor creation, especially regarding HP calculation.